axim2/llm-ui/README.md

 ## Issues and Limitations

-- Emojis and special symbols cause problem for JavaScript and therefore aren't shown properly in UI.
 - If there is some typo in .js files (missing semicolon etc.), you may get an empty UI or some cryptic error message.